-• The Kids’ Tabletop Game Design Challenge is a new competition for children aged 7-16 to design board and card games.
+The Kids’ Tabletop Game Design Challenge is a new competition for children aged 7-16 to design board and card games.
+Submissions are currently being accepted online, and the competition is open until 23:59 on 31 August 2026.

 Mini-challenge 1: write down your idea.
 This is about getting the thoughts out of your head and on to a piece of paper where everyone can see them.
 Use this ideas template.